ssgmobile/ssgmobile.github.io/README.md

 Feel free to spend as much or as little time on the exercise as you like as long as the following requirements have been met.

 - Please complete the user story below.
-- Your Android Studio Project should compile and run in one step.
+- Your Android Studio Project should use Kotlin and compile & run in one step.
 - Feel free to use whatever frameworks / libraries / packages you like.
 - You must include tests
 - Please avoid including artifacts from your local build (such as apk or the bin folder(s)) in your final ZIP file